tukkek/notablepython/README.md

 ## Structured data

 Python 3.7 introduces Data Classes as the superior method for easily handling data objects in Python.
-Prior to 3.7, programmers had various benefits and deficits with the several options for structured data (namedtuples, custom classes and using basic dictionaries).
-Data Classes work to a large extent to be a fully-featured replacement to all those legacy options, following one of Python's core guidelines of "there should only be one obvious way to do it".
+Prior to 3.7, programmers had various benefits and deficits with the several options for structured data (Named Tuples, custom classes and using basic dictionaries to structure data).
+Data Classes work to a large extent as a fully-featured replacement to all those legacy options, following one of Python's core guidelines of "there should only be one obvious way to do it".

-To create a Data Class, all you need to do is add the `@dataclass` annotation to a barebones class declartion, which will then proceed to modify your class in-place:
+To create a Data Class, all you need to do is add the `@dataclass` annotation to a barebones class declaration, which will then proceed to modify your class in-place (note that the type hints are optional):

 ```
 @dataclass